Aidana-Smagulova/NIPMAP-benchmarking-and-method-application-/README.md

 Parameters to change:
 - **CELLTYPES**: list of cell phenotypes present across all images
 - **ImageIDs**: list of all SampleIDs, created in the pre-processing step
-- **NBNICHES**: number of niche, 7 in current script, can be adapted
+- **NBNICHES**: number of niches, 7 in current script, can be adapted
-- **RADIUS**: radii of sites (calculated based on optimal coverage & amount of PC), 13µm is sufficient to capture spatial niches
+- **RADIUS**: radii of sampling sites (calculated based on optimal image coverage & amount of PC), 13µm is sufficient to capture spatial niches
 - **NSITES**: number of sites sampled from images, 100 are enough to capture the variance in a 1000x1000µm image.
 - **ROOT_DATA_PATH**: directory where processed csv files with region properties are stored (patient<SampleID>_cell_positions.csv)

 ### Working with nipmap
-The python script will generate these outputs as json files: pca_sites.json" # pca object on sites elements AA_sites.json" # archetype Analysis object based on sites cell abundance ca_sites.json" # cell abundance of randomly generated sites cells_niches.json" # sites centered on cells and niches weights
+The python script will generate json files as output:<br>
+pca_sites.json" # pca object on sampling sites<br>
+AA_sites.json" # Archetype Analysis object based on sites cell abundance<br>
+ca_sites.json" # cell abundance of randomly generated sites<br>
+cells_niches.json" # sites centered on cells and niches weights<br>

 The R script *py_wrapper_nipmap.r*